 The verdict: Munich pays more but costs more.
 Berlin offers better value for most freelancers, especially those starting out.
 See our detailed Munich vs Berlin comparison.

-1. Berlin - Best for Creatives and Tech
+1. Berlin — creatives and tech

 - Best for: Tech, design, marketing, creative industries